Hayernn/Hayernn/README.md

 ⚠️ Warning: May overuse !important

 # 💬 A Little About Me
-🎓 Final boss: Bachelor’s degree in IT (Web Tech Edition) 💻 Fluent in divs, caffeine, and Ctrl+Z
+🎓 Final boss: Bachelor’s degree in IT (Web Tech Edition)<br>
+💻 Fluent in divs, caffeine, and Ctrl+Z <br>
-💾 Knows enough to be dangerous in HTML, CSS, VS Code, and making “temporary fixes” permanent 🧠 Newbie to Laravel — every line is a new mystery
+💾 Knows enough to be dangerous in HTML, CSS, VS Code, and making “temporary fixes” permanent<br>
+🧠 Newbie to Laravel — every line is a new mystery<br>
-🌀 Doesn’t know a single damn thing about React (yet), but pretending to 📚 Trying to learn everything and crying just a little bit
+🌀 Doesn’t know a single damn thing about React (yet), but pretending to<br>
+📚 Trying to learn everything and crying just a little bit

 # 🎨 Unnecessary But Fun Facts